What is LinICE?

 Linice is an Intel x86-based, Linux source-level kernel debugger with the look and feel of SoftIce for MS Windows.

-Linice is designed to be used by the people who have SoftIce experience.
-Linice provides a major subset of SoftIce commands, and adds a few new ones.
-For that reason the documentation describing individual commands is not provided.
-There are a number of good resources on the Web that describe all SoftIce commands (Google "SoftIce" keyword.)
+Linice is designed to be used by people who have SoftIce experience.
+It provides a major subset of SoftIce commands and adds a few new ones.
+For that reason, the documentation describing individual commands is not provided.
+There are a number of good resources on the Web that describe all SoftIce commands (search for "SoftIce" keyword.)

 What can I use it for?

 You can use Linice to debug a kernel module or a user application.
 You can also debug a Linux kernel.
 The kernel does not need to be recompiled or patched in any way.
 The debugger proper loads as a module into the running kernel and supports debugging using the following devices: